topunix/trivia-app/README.md

 ## Introduction

-Udacitrivia is a trivia app that is now regularly used for team-building activities.
+Udacitrivia is a fun trivia app that can be used for team-building activities.

 This trivia app offers the following features: